-Only an Authorized Participant may create or redeem Creation Units directly with the Fund.
+Only an Authorized Participant may create or redeem Creation Units with the Fund.
+Authorized Participants may create or redeem Creation Units for their own accounts or for customers, including, without limitation, affiliates of the Fund.

 In the event of a system failure or other interruption, including disruptions at market makers or Authorized Participants, orders to purchase or redeem Creation Units either may not be executed according to the Fund's instructions or may not be executed at all, or the Fund may not be able to place or change orders.